Max-ErrorMessage/Chess/README.md

 Has no movement without inheiriting anything.

-Inheritis special functions too: Double Moves after takes if next to a Dog, Brief Invulnerablity after caputres if next to a Panda
+Inherits special functions too: Double Moves after takes if next to a Dog, Brief invulnerablity after caputres if next to a Panda

 Lays an egg after a capturing a piece if inheiriting a Blob that duplicates upon capture